 Volatility and the Greeks

 Volatility can be a very important factor in deciding what kind of options to buy or sell.
 Volatility shows the investor the range that a stock's price has fluctuated in a certain period.
 The official mathematical value of volatility is denoted as "the annualized standard deviation of a stocks daily price changes."

-There are two types of volatility: statistical volatility and implied volatility.
+There are two types of options trading volatility: statistical volatility and implied volatility.

 Statistical Volatility - a measure of actual asset price changes over a specific period of time.